FAQ

 4. How does the Foundation support these schools?

-5. What is the Indigo Love of Reading Foundation Literacy Fund grant?
+5. What is the Indigo Love of Reading Foundation Literacy Fund Grant?

-6. What is the Indigo Adopt a School program?
+6. What is the Indigo Love of Reading Foundation Adopt a School Grant?

 7. How can my school apply for the Literacy Fund Grant/Adopt a School program?

-9. What’s your basis for claiming that 30% of students lack basic literacy skills?
+8. What’s your basis for claiming that 30% of students lack basic literacy skills?

-10. What is your basis for claiming that many elementary schools in economically disadvantaged communities in Canada can afford only 1 new library book a year for every 3 children?
+9. What is your basis for claiming that many elementary schools in economically disadvantaged communities in Canada can afford only 1 new library book a year for every 3 children?

+The Indigo Love of Reading Foundation supports approximately 300 high-needs Canadian elementary schools each year.
+Many of these schools report that without the Foundation’s support, their library budgets are very limited and they are able topurchase only 1 new library book a year for every 3 students.
 The information provided by these schools is supported by Dr. Ken Haycock, author of the report The Crisis in Canada’s School Libraries, who has studied extensively the history of public school library funding from the 1970s through today.
 His research shows that Canadian schools budgeted to buy three books per child per year in 1970, whereas today’s school budgets allow for less than one-third of a book per child.

-11. How is the Foundation funded?
+10. How is the Foundation funded?

-13. Do schools receive a discount on books?
+11. Do schools receive a discount on books?

-14. What are some of the ways Indigo employees support the Foundation?
+12. How do Indigo employees support the Foundation?

 The Foundation’s relationship with Indigo employees is an essential part of what makes the Foundation impactful.
-Indigo employees are involved in all aspect of the Foundation’s programming, including the Indigo Love of Reading Foundation Literacy Fund grant program and the Indigo Adopt a School program.
+Indigo employees are involved in all aspects of the Foundation’s programming, including fundraising for major programs, volunteering time to support with the application intake process, and various administrative tasks.

 Indigo employees share their passion for literacy and the importance of supporting high- needs elementary school libraries with Indigo customers and, more generally, their communities.
 They also play a key role in supporting the schools that receive funds from the Foundation, for example, providing recommendations to educators as to what books may inspire a school’s students to become passionate readers.

-15. How can I make a donation?
+13. How can I make a donation?

-16. Can I get a tax receipt for my donation?
+14. Can I get a tax receipt for my donation?

-For donations made online at loveofreading.org, tax receipts will automatically be provided if the donation is $20 or more and will be provided upon request if the donation is less than $20.
-To request a tax receipt, please email the Foundation team at loveofreading@indigo.ca with a copy of the receipt and the following contact information: donor’s full name, complete Canadian mailing address, and email address.
+Donations made in Indigo, Chapters, and Coles stores are eligible for tax receipts upon request by emailing the Foundation team at loveofreading@indigo.ca with a copy of the original receipt and the following customer contact information: donor’s full name, complete Canadian mailing address, and email address.
+For donations made online at indigoloveofreadingfoundation.givecloud.co/ , tax receipts will automatically be provided if the donation is $20 CAD or more and will be provided upon request if the donation is less than $20 CAD.
+To request a tax receipt, please email the Foundation team at loveofreading@indigo.ca with a copy of the original receipt and the following contact information: donor’s full name, complete Canadian mailing address, and email address.

-17. What is the indigo 1% pledge?
+16. What is the Indigo 1% pledge?